Things to keep kids entertained at home

 Your child can choose a favourite song to listen to when they use their box and decorate the outside to make it feel extra special.

 Make lunch or snack time exciting by giving it a theme, like the Mad Hatter's tea party.

 Set up a carpet picnic and ask everyone to wear hats.
 You can wear hats you already have or try making some out of paper or cardboard.

 Or hold a teddy bear's picnic and invite along all the cuddly toys!

 This could be a project for older children.
 The idea is to gather together lots of interesting facts and positive memories to put into your time capsule.

-It helps children look forward to the future and think about the good things that have happened in lockdown.
+It helps children look forward to the future and think about the good things that have happened, even in difficult times.

 Ideas for your time capsule: